 H2: Monitoring, Detection, and Incident Response

-Effective security is as much about seeing problems early as it is about fixing them.
+Effective security relies as much on spotting problems early as it does on fixing them.
 Start by layering monitoring — uptime and performance checks, file integrity and malware scans, centralized logging — then tune alerts so teams respond to real incidents, not noise.
 Below are practical tools, configuration considerations, and a ready-to-use incident workflow to keep detection fast and response deliberate.

 H3: Monitoring Tools and Alerts